 Unfortunately, his joy was short-lived: the two joysticks included in the “bundle” were poor quality, and – as soon as we connected them to the Amiga 600’s ports – we realized they were also in poor conditions.

-After overcoming his initial disappointment and vigorously throwing both joysticks in the garbage, Alexander asked me if I could recommend him some good controllers as a replacement and -unaware of that – gave me the idea to write this article.
+After overcoming his initial disappointment and vigorously throwing both joysticks in the garbage, Alexander asked me if I could recommend him some good controllers as a replacement and -unaware of that – gave me the idea to write this post.

 Over the years, I reckon I have tried several controllers (a euphemism for hundreds) and I think this is an excellent opportunity to make an Amiga joystick ranking list featuring my top 5 picks.

 Before starting out, I would like to make clear it deals with 9-pin joysticks.
 This means that they are compatible with other retro systems, among them the Atari, the Commodore 64, the Amstrad, the Spectrum and the Sega MegaDrive.

 5. Competition Pro: play like a Pro – by Kempston Micro Electronics